 The GraduateCenterLMU regularly organizes events on the subject "Einstieg in die Promotion (Kurz & bündig)".

-In May 2016, LMU Munich organized its first Doktorandentag on the subject of "Promovieren an der LMU".
+In October 2018, LMU Munich organized its second Doktorandentag on the subject of "Promovieren an der LMU".
 At this doctoral candidates day, various LMU institutions showcased their programs for doctoral candidates and graduates, who also had the opportunity to talk personally to representatives from the various institutions.

 - German Academic Exchange Service (DAAD)